ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Discussion

 One possibility is that the simulation \SNnoFUVDT, with its pure thermal feedback, may be subject to overcooling in such dense regions, suppressing the expansion of SN shells immediately after the explosion.
 Since the simulation \SNnoFUVML~is bypassing this step with ML, one would never encounter such behavior leading to one prominent peak in explosions around 10$^{-3}$ cm$^{-3}$.
 There is some evidence for this since the total amount of SNe is around 13 percent for the model \SNnoFUVDT~and about 20 percent for the model \SNnoFUVML.
 Hence, subsequent SNe in the model \SNnoFUVML~can (somewhat by construction) occur in lower-density environments.
 To what degree the ML framework helps to model more accurate thermal energy and momentum input in high-density regions in the simulation \SNnoFUVML~remains somewhat hard to say as we find an undershoot of momentum in low-resolution simulations of isolated bubbles (see Appendix. \ref{sec:fidelity}).
 It seems that the diffuse bubble can expand in high-density star-forming regions more efficiently, and as a result, short-lived stars may tend to explode in regions with much smaller densities than the SF threshold.

-It is also interesting to compare \SNnoFUVDT~and \SNnoFUVML~with similar models of a star formation efficiency of 2 percent without photo-ionization: \texttt{noPE-noPI-SN} in \cite{Hu+2017}, \texttt{FIXED\_SN\_ENERGY} in \cite{Gutcke+2021}, and \texttt{SFE02noPI} in \cite{Hislop+2022}.
+It is also interesting to compare \SNnoFUVDT~and \SNnoFUVML~with similar models of a star formation efficiency of 2 percent per free-fall time without photo-ionization: \texttt{noPE-noPI-SN} in \cite{Hu+2017}, \texttt{FIXED\_SN\_ENERGY} in \cite{Gutcke+2021}, and \texttt{SFE02noPI} in \cite{Hislop+2022}.
 Their initial condition of the dwarf galaxy is similar settings as \cite{Steinwandel+23}.
-As for the implementation of SN feedback in \cite{Hislop+2022}, the thermal energy of SNe was injected at the ambient number density of $n_\mathrm{H} < 10 \>\mathrm{cm^{-3}}$ where individual SNe are well resolved and the expected outer momentum is input in dense regions \citep{Hu+2016,Steinwandel+2020}.
+In the implementation of SN feedback in \cite{Hislop+2022}, the thermal energy of SNe was injected at the ambient number density of $n_\mathrm{H} < 10 \>\mathrm{cm^{-3}}$ where individual SNe are well resolved and the expected outer momentum is input in dense regions \citep{Hu+2016,Steinwandel+2020}.
 The ambient density distributions of SN explosions for \texttt{SFE02noPI} also have a bimodal distribution with peaks around $10^{-4}$ and $10^0 ~\mathrm{cm^{-3}}$.

 \SNnoFUVML~gains more SNe around $10^0 ~\mathrm{cm^{-3}}$ compared to \SNnoFUVDT.
 This can be because our ML model projects the prediction of the high resolution (1 $\mathrm{M_\odot}$) to a simulation with low resolution (4 $\mathrm{M_\odot}$).
 The large population of SNe explodes in the evacuated regions of previous SNe, which makes the feedback more efficient.
 After the first SN explodes on a gas cloud in our resolved simulations with a mass resolution of 1 $\mathrm{M_\odot}$, a diffused bubble can reach a density of $10^{-2} - 10^{-4}$ $\mathrm{cm^{-3}}$, close values reported in \cite{Gutcke+2021} and \citet{Hislop+2022}.